fiatrete/OpenDAN-Personal-AI-OS/agent_jarvis/README.md

 ```

 Then you can ask Jarvis to generate images for you in the chat window.
-You may say "Jarvis, generate a photo of a panda pls" for example.
+You may say "Jarvis, generate a photo of a beautiful girl" for example.

  <img src="images/jarvis-with-drawing.gif" width="50%"/>